lvemavarapu/FX1-Term3-JS/readme.md

   x.style.backgroundColor = " salmon"
   ```

-- Now refresh the page and show how the page reloads the HTML we  have originally defined.
+- Now refresh the page and see how the page reloads the HTML we  have originally defined.

 - add few more p classes in the dom.html